jinyier/EMSim/README.md

   [ --desired_time_interval ]      desired time slice for power analysis, timescale 1ns/1ns
   [ --ptpx_run_path ]              path to the run folder of ptpx
 ```
+`PrimeTime PX` performs time-based power analysis to find the transient power of logic cells.
+The `logic_cell_modeling.py` script processes power reports from power analysis, then model current profiles for each logic cell.
+- Note:
+    - You should alter file paths in `ptpx.tcl` beforehand.
+    - You should define `-waveform_interval` in `ptpx.tcl` beforehand.

 ```
 logic_cell_modeling.py